Skip to content

 American Journal of Political Science, 2021

 Analysis of 200+ House races found veteran candidates received 4.2% higher vote share than non-veterans, controlling for party, district partisanship, and candidate quality measures.
-This study provides empirical evidence for why veterans win elections.

 Voter Perception Analysis